Blended Learning Advantage

 If you are shy, you probably never spoke up in class, even if you had great comments and questions.
 In blended classes, you can talk as much as you want using online chat and instant messaging features of the class website.
 There is far more student interaction in an on-line WFA class than in most typical college courses.

 Meeting classmates for group activities on campus can often be difficult.
 You can meet classmates for a discussion or chat about a project virtually anywhere and anytime.

 Make Friends While Learning

 Thanks to today's innovations in forums, chat boards, email and instant messaging, it is possible for you to interact with people all around the world.
 If you're taking a blended course, your classmates will be located all over the place too.
-The SM major is pleased to have students from all over the United States and different countries studying in the program.
-Blended learning uses a variety technology tools to communicate.
-You'll participate in discussions on subject matter with your teacher and classmates.
-In these conversations you may find people you really connect with and share your interests.
+The WFA major is pleased to have students from all over the United States and different countries studying in the program.
+Blended learning uses a variety of technology tools to communicate.
+You'll participate in discussions on the subject matter with your teacher and classmates.
+In these conversations, you may find people you really connect with and share your interests.

 Developing a friend or two in a blended course has many benefits.
 The first is, of course, the friendship.
 Since you're obviously interested in the same subject (you're studying it, after all), you are likely to have things in common with your fellow students.
 Friends are also great study buddies.
 Because you're both studying for the same class you can ask each other questions about material you don't understand or quiz each other before a test.
 You can even set up large study sessions and include a group of students.

 Staying Up to Date